WRDZ (AM): Radio Fiesta and La Mexicana

-Radio Disney era
+Radio Disney

-In July 1998, ABC Radio bought WTAQ 1300 and sister station WTAU 1500 in Zion, Illinois, and their Radio Disney network began to air on the stations.
+In July 1998, ABC Radio bought WTAQ 1300 and sister station WTAU 1500 in Zion, Illinois, and their Radio Disney network began to air on the stations on July 16 of that year, the station still remaining the AM stereo system.

-WTAQ and WTAU's call signs were later changed to WRDZ and WDDZ (this allowed the original callholders in Green Bay, Wisconsin to resume using the WTAQ calls).
+WTAQ and WTAU's call signs were later changed to WRDZ and WDDZ (this allowed the original call holders in Green Bay, Wisconsin to resume using the WTAQ calls).

 In January 2000, WDDZ went off the air and remained silent until early 2001.
 In the spring of 2002, the station returned to the air, once again simulcasting WRDZ with Radio Disney.
 The simulcast ended after the station was sold to Multicultural Broadcasting of Chicago in the summer of 2002.

+In July 2007, the station stopped broadcasting in AM stereo and switched to the HD Radio.

-On August 13, 2014, Disney put WRDZ and twenty-two other Radio Disney stations up for sale, with the exception of KDIS (now KRDC) in Los Angeles, in order to focus more on digital distribution of the Radio Disney network.
-Disney originally planned to temporarily shut down the station on September 26, 2014.
+On August 13, 2014, Disney put WRDZ and twenty-two other Radio Disney stations up for sale, with the exception of KDIS (now KWVE) in Los Angeles, to focus on digital distribution of the Radio Disney network.
+Disney originally planned to temporarily shut down the station on September 26.
 However, the station remained on the air and continued carrying Radio Disney until it was sold.

+Polish programming

 On July 30, 2015, Radio Disney Chicago filed an application to sell WRDZ to Polnet Communications.
 The agreed purchase price for the station is $3,450,000.
 Polnet is the owner of WEEF, WKTA, WNVR and WPJX (former Radio Disney O&O and former satellite of WRDZ).
-The station went silent on October 30, 2015.
-The sale was completed on December 2, 2015.
-The station returned to the air with a Polish language format branded "Polskie Radio", simulcasting WNVR 1030.
+The station went silent on October 30.

+The sale was completed on December 2.
+The station returned to the air with a Polish language format branded "Polskie Radio", simulcasting WNVR 1030 AM.
+The station was taken silent on November 1, 2023, after the property where its transmitter site was located was sold.
-Translators

-WRDZ is also heard on FM translators at 104.7 MHz in Chicago, and 103.1 in Park Forest.
-In a complaint filed with the Federal Communications Commission in 2017, 104.7 WCFL claims that its signal has been subjected to co-channel interference from translator W284DA, which relays WRDZ.